kristapratico/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/swagger/README.md

       to: ListTrainingJobs
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetTrainingStatus
-      to: GetTrainingStatus
+      to: GetTrainingJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_CancelTrainingJob
       to: CancelTrainingJob
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetProjectDeletionStatus
-      to: GetProjectDeletionStatus
+      to: GetProjectDeletionJobStatus
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetSupportedLanguages
-      to: GetSupportedLanguages
+      to: ListSupportedLanguages
   - rename-operation:
       from: ConversationalAnalysisAuthoring_GetSupportedPrebuiltEntities
-      to: GetSupportedPrebuiltEntities
+      to: ListSupportedPrebuiltEntities
   - rename-operation:
       from: ConversationalAnalysisAuthoring_ListTrainingConfigVersions
       to: ListTrainingConfigVersions